astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/jobs.md

 will be just fine.

 Just know that you may not always get the heavy-hitter companies
-first: Google, Amazon, Apple, et cetera.
-They might take a bit more experience and a bit more networking, **but that's okay!**
+first: Google, Amazon, Apple, etc. They might take a bit more experience and a bit more networking, **but that's okay!**

 <!-- TODO good and bad company cultures -->